 Sets the minimum number of idle child server processes.
-Only configure this number for very busy servers.
+Only configure this directive for very busy servers.

 |Maximum Spare Servers|

 Sets the maximum number of idle child server processes.
-Only configure this number for very busy servers.
+Only configure this directive for very busy servers.

 Sets the limit on the number of simultaneous requests that Apache serves.
 You can enter a number equal to or lower than the value of the ServerLimit setting (the MaxRequestWorkers directive in Apache 2.4).

 Sets the limit on the number of requests that an individual child server process handles.
 After the child server processes a MaxRequestsPerChild number of requests, the child server process terminates.
 If the MaxRequestsPerChild setting equals